SumayyaPanju/GravityGym/README.md

 # Improvements

-There are a couple of improvements I could make to this project:
+There are a couple of improvements I could make to this website:
-* **Cleaner code** - A systemic approach needs to be used when coding this project.
+* **Cleaner code** - A systemic approach needs to be used when coding this website.
 Starting with mobile first design and then going up to extra extra large devices.
 * **Classes and IDs** - Personally designed IDs and classes could be used to design this page better.
-This was done during this project, however, more of it could have been done.
+This was done for this website, however, more of it could have been done.
 This way, any changes that needs to be made, would need to be done once on the CSS.

 <br>